Shians/Nextflow-docs/docs/Operators.md

 ```

 ### min
+Use `min` to find the smallest value in a dataset, such as the lowest score or measurement.

 - **Input:** A channel emitting comparable items (e.g., numbers).
 - **Output:** A channel emitting the minimum value among all items.
-- **Use case:** Find the smallest value in a dataset, such as the lowest score or measurement.

 ```groovy
 Channel.of(5, 2, 8)
   .min()